 - Although they can drink potions normally, vampires cannot eat food of any kind.
 They gain nutrition by feeding (press e for eat) on appropriate corpses, potions of blood, and potions of coagulated blood.
-Clean corpses and the contaminated corpses of sentient monsters can be fed upon at any time, while poisonous corpses can only be consumed if Thirsty or less.
+Clean corpses and the contaminated corpses of sentient monsters can be fed upon at any time, while poisonous corpses can only be consumed if one has rPois, as usual.
+(Note that Vampires will always have rPois at satiation level Thirsty or lower.)
 Heavier corpses provide more blood than lighter ones.
 Your satiation level determines which intrinsics you receive at any given time (see chart below).

-- Vampires can use weapons of vampiricism more effectively; the brand always triggers and they gain twice the normal amount of HP per attack when striking opponents that leave clean corpses (as well as a small amount of satiation if the target is clean, contaminated, or poisonous).
+- Vampires can use vampiric weapons more effectively; the brand always triggers and they gain twice the normal amount of HP per attack against enemies upon whom the vampiric normally works.

 - Being undead, vampires may not worship Zin, Elyvilon, the Shining One, or Fedhas Madash.